tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 Upon initial install you will see all the icons available over a gray background.
 The gray background can be turned off later.
 Initially it is there to help you see all the icons.
-Each icon will also have an index number proceeding it.
+Each icon will also have an index number near it.

 ### Hiding Icons

 You will need to decide which icons you do not want to be shown.
 Let's keep the first Afterpay icon as that is the one AP prefers you use and hide the rest.

-The first Afterpay icon has an index number of 1 proceeding it.
+The first Afterpay icon has an index number of 1.
 Note the index number.
 In the **payment processor icons** code installed in the first step, near the top of the code, you will find the line **// display order**.
-From there scan down the lines looking for **// index 2**.
-Under that you will see the line **display : unset;**.
-Change **unset** to **none**.
-In this example since you are only keeping one icon you'd continue down the lines repeating the above process until you get to icon index 39.
+From there scan down the lines looking for **// index 1**.
+Under that you will see the line **// display : none;**.
+Remove the double forward slash space from the line.
+In this example since you are only keeping one icon you'd continue down the lines repeating the above process until you get to icon index 46.

-Let's say you want to keep the first afterpay and American Express, and Apple Pay icons.
+Let's say you want to keep the first afterpay, American Express, and Apple Pay icons.
 Their icon index numbers are 1, 8, and 20.
 Note these numbers down.
-Now repeat the the same process as before but you set icon index numbers 1, 8, and 20 to **unset** and all others to *none*.
+Now repeat the the same process as before, remove the double forward slash space from icon index numbers 1, 8, and 20.

-The value **none** means do not display the icon and **unset** means use the default, which shows the icon.
+The removing the double forward slash space means do not display an icon.

 Be very careful editing the lines.
 Computers don't like it when things are not just so.